Poinsettia plants — Tips to keep your poinsettia looking its best for the holidays

 • Keep your plant comfortable with a room temperature of 65 to 75 degrees.
 Choose a spot away from drafts and heat vents, because dramatic temperature changes will cause the leaves to wilt.
 If the plant gets too chilly (below 50 degrees, for example), the leaves will fall off.
 The leaves will also yellow and fall off if it gets too hot.
 Picky, picky.
 Luckily, the happy range for your poinsettia is the comfortable range for most households, too.

 • Water (with room temperature water) when the surface of the soil gets dry.
-Your poinsettia likes moist—but definitely not wet—soil.
+Poinsettia plants like moist—but definitely not wet—soil.
 Small pots will need to be watered more often than big ones, and plastic pots less often than clay.
 Watering needs also depend on the soil, humidity, and temperature in the room.
 If the air is dry, the poinsettia may need daily watering.
 Let the soil be your guide.

 • Mist your poinsettia, if you want to give it some extra TLC.